 Japan quickly took control of Shandong after its launch of 1937-1945 Second Sino-Japanese War which it held until its defeat in 1945.
 Shandong resistance to Japanese occupation of Japan to implement a Three All Policy- “kill all, burn all, loot all” causing unimaginable hardship on Shandong’s rural population.
 During the 1945-1949 Chinese Civil War that followed, the Communist eventually took control of Shandong from the Kuomintang at the end of 1948.

-Shandong has a population of over 95 million people, making it one of China’s most populous provinces.
-Over 99% of these people are Han.
+Shandong has a population of over 100 million people, making it China’s third most populous province.
+Over 99% of its people are Han.
 Its largest minorities include the Hui and Manchus.
 Its major cities are Qingdao, Jinan, Zibo, Yantai, Weihai, and Weifang.
 More than half of Shandong’s residents now live in urban areas.

+Shangdong is one of China’s leading agricultural producers, ranking first in the production of crops such as wheat, cotton, and garlic.
+The province also grows fruit, vegetables, oil crops, sorghum and maize.
 Animal husbandry contributes to Shandong’s agricultural figures.
 The most important animals raised include pigs, yellow oxen, sheep and donkeys.
-Silk worms have been farmed in the province for hundreds of years.
+Silkworms have been farmed in the province for hundreds of years.
 Fishing also continues to be an important industry.
 Its ocean catch includes eels, herring, gizzard shad, fish roe, shrimp, prawn, crab, scallops, abalone and sea urchins.
-Its fresh water aquaculture concentrates on carp.
+Its freshwater aquaculture concentrates on carp.
 Edible salt is manufactured along both sides of the Shandong Peninsula.

-Manufacturing is a large driver of Shandong’s economy, whose current GDP is approximately $967 billion US dollars.
-Industries include petrochemicals, mining equipment, pharmaceuticals, biotechnology, advanced equipment manufacturing, locomotive manufacturing, machine tools, tires, electrical appliances, rubber, automotive, agricultural machinery, fertilizers and paper.
+Manufacturing is a large driver of Shandong’s economy.
+Industries include petrochemicals, the manufacture of raw chemical materials and chemical products, food processing, the manufacture of nonmetallic mineral products, the manufacture and processing of nonferrous metals, automobiles, high-speed trains, marine science, mining equipment, pharmaceuticals, biotechnology, advanced equipment manufacturing, locomotive manufacturing, machine tools, tires, electrical appliances, rubber, agricultural machinery, electronic information, fertilizers and paper.
 Shandong is also a significant manufacturer of textiles, cigarettes, flour, silks, precious stones, electronics, glass, porcelain, ceramics and handicrafts.
-Shandong has benefited significantly from its location close to South Korea and Japan both in terms of foreign direct investment and tourism.
-Many multinationals such as Panasonic and Sanyo have large corporate bases in the province.

 Lay of the Land